 All 3 areas are critical, and, at Salv, we’re working on all 3, but for this article let’s just look at the first way compliance teams can speed up.
 This aspect is 100% within your control.

-How to pivot your team’s crime controls way faster
+How to pivot your team’s AML controls way faster

 As criminals learn our financial controls, they adapt to get around them.
 But it’s not that they change just once every few years — they change on a monthly or weekly basis.
 Which is why it’s critical that compliance teams keep pace.
 You get it.

-So one easy — yet vital — thing you can do to make sure your team is poised to beat financial crime is to make sure your process of changing your transaction monitoring rules is as fast as possible.
+So one easy — yet vital — thing you can do to make sure your team is poised to beat financial crime and money laundering is to make sure your process of changing your transaction monitoring rules is as fast as possible.

 Unfortunately, as we’ve consulted with many financial institutions to date, we’ve discovered it can take many of them not just weeks, but sometimes up to a year to update scenarios.
 They’re dependent upon IT/engineering, internal bureaucracy, or third party vendors to make the change.
-Today, as our transactions reach breakneck speed, this can no longer be the case.
+Today our transactions reach breakneck speed.
+In 2021 alone, Salv’s AML Platform either screened or monitored over 100mn transactions.
 Changing a rule needs to be hours, or — at most — tested and in production within a week.
-In compliance, we have to do everything we can to reduce our dependencies and be nimble.
+In AML compliance, we have to do everything we can to reduce our dependencies and be nimble.
 We need technology that puts the power into the hands of those closest to the criminals and their patterns — AML agents and analysts.

 Adding, changing, and testing rules needs to be a weekly occurrence if you want to have any chance at beating well-funded, ruthless financial criminals.
 If your compliance team is only updating or adding rules a few times per quarter — or, worse, per year — then you can be sure criminals are getting past you constantly.
 By the time you’ve changed your scenarios, they’ve already changed their game 5x over.